BayKeremm/epl_fhe_thesis/facenet/README.md

 ```
 The pairs are saved to the file `pair_embeddings_ceci.npz` which contains `embeddings` and `issame_list` numpy arrays. `embeddings` array has shape $(12000,512)$ and `issame_list` has shape $(6000,)$.
 The `embeddings` array has in even indeces the first set of pairs and in odd indeces the second set of pairs.

+This pairs data are needed for the other parts of the code.